Amon-Ra St. Brown Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- In his one matchup against the Packers, St.Brown's 18 receiving yards total is 52.5 less than his over/under for Sunday's game (70.5).
+- St.Brown had 18 receiving yards in one career matchup against the Packers, 49.5 fewer than his receiving yards prop bet over/under for Sunday's game (67.5).

 - St.Brown did not have a touchdown catch in that contest against the Packers.